oracle/graal/docs/getting-started/graalvm-community/get-started-graalvm-community.md

 ## Native Images

-With GraalVM you can compile Java bytecode into a platform-specific, self-contained, native executable - a native image - to achieve faster startup and smaller footprint for your application.
+With GraalVM you can compile Java bytecode into a platform-specific, self-contained, native executable to achieve faster startup and smaller footprint for your application.
 The [Native Image](../../reference-manual/native-image/README.md) functionality is not available by default, but can be easily installed with the [GraalVM Updater](../../reference-manual/graalvm-updater.md) tool:
 ```shell
 gu install native-image